Ignia/Style-Guide/ASP.NET/MVC.md

 ### Controllers
 - Each Controller should use _constructor injection_
   - This will include e.g. data repositories (say, `IUserRepository`, `IPostRepository`)
+- If the contents of a page are not dynamic, or vary based on limited parameters, consider using `OutputCache` to improve performance

 ### Authentication
 - Use (or extend) the ASP.NET Identity libraries for authentication (including single-sign-on), roles-based authorization, and, where practical, profile management
   - If a custom database is necessary, it is preferred to write providers for the ASP.NET Identity libraries than to create a completely novel system

-### Caching
-- If the contents of a page are not dynamic, or vary based on limited parameters, consider using `OutputCache` to improve performance

 <!--
 - `OutputCache` should always use the `CacheProfile` unless the parameters are truly page specific